Victor Adetunji Haffner: Career

 In 1956 Haffner returned to Nigeria where he was assigned by the Posts and Telegraphs Department to Kano, in charge of the Aeronautical, Meteorological and Police Communications Network.

 He returned to Lagos in 1957 and was appointed Wireless Engineer, Colony.

 He married Grace Olubunmi Majekodunmi from Abeokuta that year.

 He next moved to the Transmission and Radio Division of the PTT with responsibility for planning and installing radio systems across Nigeria.

 In 1962 he became Assistant Engineer-in-Chief.

 On 1 January 1963 Haffner was seconded to Nigerian External Telecommunications Limited (NET), a newly founded company, as Managing Director responsible for development projects.

 The company had acquired the assets of Cable & Wireless, which now held 49% while the government held 51%.

 Haffner became President of the Council for the Regulation of Engineering in Nigeria (COREN) and Fellow of the Nigerian Society of Engineers.

 He represented Nigeria in many international telecom forums.

 From 1969 to 1972 he represented Nigeria at the International Communications Satellite Systems Conferences in Washington DC.

 In 1974 he became President of the Administrative Council of the International Telecommunication Union.

 In 1975 the military regime merged NET with the Nigerian PT&T to form NITEL.

 Haffner was dismissed and started a private telecom consultancy, advising Marubeni of Japan.

 Haffner's wife died in 2007 aged 81.
 In September 2014 he celebrated his 95th birthday.
-He died in 2015 at age of 96.
+He died in 2015 aged 96.